seothemes/child-theme-library/README.md

 ## Acknowledgments

-A shout out to anyone who's code was used:
+A shout out to anyone who's code was used in or provided inspiration to this project:

 - Gary Jones
 - Craig Simpson
 - Tim Jensen
 - Craig Watson
 - Sridhar Katakam
+- Christoph Herr
 - Bill Erickson
 - Chinmoy Paul
 - Nathan Rice